1895–96 Dumbarton F.C. season: November

 The following weekend Dumbarton welcomed county neighbours Newtown Thistle for a friendly.
-The match was a poor one but at the finish the Sons chalked up another victory by 2-1.
+The match was a poor one but at the finish the Sons chalked up another victory by 2–1.

-On 23 November, for the second week in a row, it was a friendly fixture, this time with a trip to play Second Division strugglers Motherwell.
-There was another new face in at centre forward, Hugh McIlhany replacing James Stevenson who had moved south to join Preston North End, but it was the home team that started strongly and by half time were 3-0 up.
-Dumbarton improved in the second half and replied with two goals but were unable to find an equaliser and thus lost 3-2.
+On 23 November, for a consecutive week, it was a friendly fixture, this time with a trip to play Second Division strugglers Motherwell.
+There was another new face in at centre forward, Hugh McIlhany replacing James Stevenson who had moved south to join Preston North End, but it was the home team that started strongly and by half time were 3–0 up.
+Dumbarton improved in the second half and replied with two goals but were unable to find an equaliser and thus lost 3–2.

 The final game of November was played at Barrowfield against Clyde.
 The team was missing Gracie at centre forward and Docherty in goal and in their place came Samuel Woods from Greenock Morton and Richardson from the reserves.
-The home tie in August had been a thriller but this time it was mostly one way traffic with Clyde easing past a poor Dumbarton side 5-1.
+The home tie in August had been a thriller but this time it was mostly one way traffic with Clyde easing past a poor Dumbarton side 5–1.

 The league now had Celtic pulling ahead at the top with 22 points from 14 games – four in front of Hibs and Hearts.
 Dumbarton maintained 8th place with 8 points.

 December

 On 7 December Dumbarton welcomed Dundee to play their return league fixture.
 Back in the team was regular goalkeeper Docherty and it was good thing too as he saved the Sons from a sound beating.
-Nevertheless Dundee left Boghead with both points after a 2-1 win.
+Nevertheless, Dundee left Boghead with both points after a 2–1 win.

 A week later it was another home fixture, this time against Third Lanark.
 With inside right Woods missing, Hugh Malloy from Abercorn was brought in.
-The game was an exciting one with Docherty again playing exceptionally in goal but in the end the stamina of the professionals told and the game finished 4-2 in their favour.
+The game was an exciting one with Docherty again playing exceptionally in goal but in the end the stamina of the professionals told and the game finished 4–2 in their favour.

 Celtic, the league leaders, at Parkhead can be no tougher challenge and this is what Dumbarton faced on 21 December.
-Woods replaced Weir on the left wing but in front of a meagre crowd the result was never in doubt and the Celts ran out easy 3-0 victors.
+Woods replaced Weir on the left wing but in front of a meagre crowd the result was never in doubt and the Celts ran out easy 3–0 victors.

-Dumbarton’s match against Hearts a week later fell victim to the weather, so at the end of 1895 it was Celtic who were in control at the top of the league with 28 points from 17 games, and Rangers 8 points behind with 3 games in hand.
+Dumbarton's match against Hearts a week later fell victim to the weather, so at the end of 1895 it was Celtic who were in control at the top of the league with 28 points from 17 games, and Rangers 8 points behind with 3 games in hand.
 Dumbarton had slipped to 9th with 8 points, the same as Clyde in 8th and St Mirren in 10th.